 Advertising and Marketing that Sells

 Last week I had a pretty heated discussion on advertising and marketing.
 A friend was telling me why they needed to use ‘creative’ (artsy) advertising for their next marketing campaign.
 My opinion is that they’d be wasting thousands of dollars.
 Trying to be too creative with your advertising is a huge risk.
 Business people have an insatiable need to “do something different, just because!”
-Just because, is a very bad idea if you’re looking to produce effective advertising.
-You’re far better served with advertising and promotions that get you results.
+Just because, is a very bad idea if you’re looking to produce advertising that brings a return on investment.
+Focus on advertising and promotions that get you results.

 Everyone Wants to Be Like the Big Guys